Bin-Chen-Lab/sigatlas/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-sigatlas package can be used to deconvolute the cell composition from any specified tissue using its RNA-seq data.
-It can be helpful to analyse the cell composition of samples related to healthy and any diseases stage.
+The sigatlas package was developed to deconvolute cell composition of bulk RNA-seq samples based on reference normal cell types, which were derived from tissue specific single cell RNA-seq.
+It can be applied to analyze cell composition of samples related to healthy and any diseased tissues.
+The method is essentially based on the single sample gene set enrichment analysis (ssGSEA).
+Because ssGSEA scores are based on a non-parametric test and normalized across samples, they do not have a specific meaning; however, our simulation study confirmed its ability to differentiate cell type abundance across samples.
+Users need to provide the expression matrix and the tissue type and can optionally provide their customized gene markers of cells to deconvolute bulk expression profiles.
+While several deconvolution tools could be used, the package sigatlas leverages the emerging reference cell types resulted from cell atlas initiatives and companion efforts and will continue to add more manually curated tissue-specific markers.
+It is suitable to compare cell type enrichment across samples, yet it does not intend to estimate the absolute abundance of cell types when input samples are mixed with uncharacterized cell types.

 ## Installation